- Coinbase Secures Registration With Bank of Spain – Details - September 23, 2023

 - SIM Swap Attack: Ethereum Co-founder Reveals Details Behind X Account Hack - September 12, 2023

 Per a press release, the U.S. Commodity Futures Trading Commission (CFTC) has disclosed that their review on Tether Holding Limited and other associated companies has concluded.
 As a result, Tether has agreed to pay a $41 million fine.

 In addition to the fine, Tether has agreed to avoid future violations of the CFTC’s Commodity Exchange Act (CEA) and other regulations.
-The regulator found that “at least” June 1, 2016, to February 25, 2019, the company “misrepresented” its U.S. dollar reserves for USDT.
+The regulator found that “at least” June 1, 2016, to February 25, 2019, the company “misrepresented” its U.S. pound reserves for USDT.